DSILVA232/Library-Data-Pipeline/README.md

 - `accepted_values` on `membership_status`
 - Custom SQL tests: loan date integrity, is_late flag correctness, total copies non-negative, year published not in future

-Any failure at either stage stops the pipeline — Prefect marks the task as failed and halts downstream execution.
+Any failure at either stage stops the pipeline.
+Prefect marks the task as failed and halts downstream execution.

 ---